noemielefrancq/GlobalPhylogeographyPertussis/README.md

 The interactive tree is available on MicroReact [here](https://microreact.org/project/gWJRauq26T5JWXjNRCux4M-global-phylogeography-b-pertussis).

 ## Diversity
-In this folder, you will find the code to replicate the diversoty analysis
+In this folder, you will find the code to replicate the diversity analysis

 ## Geographical spread
-In this folder, you will find the code to replicate the BEAST analysis
+In this folder, you will find the code to replicate the spread analysis

 ## Fitness model
 In this folder, you will find the code to replicate the fitness analysis